A stochastic partial differential equation model for limit order book dynamics: A stochastic PDE model for limit order book dynamics

 One modelling approach has been to represent the dynamics of $V(t,p)$ as a spatial (marked) point process \cite{luckock,cont2010,cont2013,kelly2018}.
 These models preserve the discrete nature of the dynamics at high frequencies but can become computationally challenging as one tries to incorporate realistic dynamics.
 In particular, price dynamics, which is endogenous in such models, is difficult to study, even when the order flow is a Poisson point process.

-When the bid-ask spread and tick size $\theta$ are much smaller than the price level, as is often the case, another modelling approach is to use a continuum approximation for the order book, describing it through its {\it density} $v(t,p)$ representing the volume of orders per unit price: The evolution of the density of buy and sell orders is then described through a partial differential equation (PDE).
-A deterministic model of this type was proposed by \cite{lasrylions} and studied in detail by \cite{chayes2009,caffarelli2011,burger2013}.
-In the Lasry-Lions model, the evolution of the density of buy and sell orders is described by a pair of diffusion equations coupled through the dynamics of the price, which represents the (free) boundary between prices of buy and sell orders.
-This model is appealing in many respects, especially in terms of analytical tractability, but leads to a deterministic price process so does not provide any insight into the relation between liquidity, depth, order flow and price volatility. \cite{markowich2016} explore some stochastic extensions of this model but show that these extensions do not provide realistic price dynamics.
+When the bid-ask spread and tick size $\delta$ are much smaller than the price level, as is often the case, another modelling approach is to use a continuum approximation for the order book, describing it through its {\it density} $v(t,p)$ representing the volume of orders per unit price: The evolution of the density of buy and sell orders is then described through a partial differential equation (PDE).
+A deterministic description of the dynamics of order densities through a system of coupled partial differential equations was proposed by \cite{lasrylions} and studied in detail by \cite{chayes2009,caffarelli2011,burger2013}.
+In the Lasry-Lions model, the evolution of the density of buy and sell orders is described by a pair of diffusion equations coupled through the dynamics of the price, which represents the free boundary between prices of buy and sell orders.
+This model is appealing in many respects, especially in terms of analytical tractability, but leads to a deterministic price process which decays to a constant price, so does not provide any insight into the relation between liquidity, depth, order flow and price volatility. \cite{markowich2016} explore some stochastic extensions of this model but essentially show that these extensions do not provide realistic price dynamics.

 We adopt here this continuum approach for the description of the limit order book, but describe instead its dynamics through a {\it stochastic} partial differential equation, paying close attention to price dynamics and its relation with order flow.

-The model we propose may be viewed as a stochastic extension of the Lasry-Lions model adapted to the description of intraday dynamics of limit order books, with realistic dynamics for the market price and order book depth.
-It relates to the classes of models studied in \cite{horst2018,hambly2018} as scaling limits of discrete queueuing systems.
+The model we propose shares some features with \cite{lasrylions}, but also has some essential differences.
+Unlike the Lasry-Lions model, which is a free boundary problem in which the dynamics of the price is implicitly determined, we formulate the model as a stochastic partial differential equation in relative price coordinates, which leads to a {\it stochastic } moving boundary problem in absolute price coordinates.
+This leads to a more realistic joint dynamics for the market price and order book depth which can be related to empirical observations.
+Our model also relates to the classes of models studied in \cite{horst2018,hambly2018} as scaling limits of discrete queueuing systems.

 We now describe our model in some detail.